SahilK-027/Internship-Journey-Fyle-2024/README.md

 And there you have it, the highlights of my first day at Fyle.
 Buckle up, as this internship journey promises more adventures, challenges, and aha moments! 🌟

 ## 🔹 Milestone Unlocked: First Bug Fix 🐞 (11 Jan 2024)
-Just two days into my Fyle internship, I experienced a mini-victory that brought a big smile to my small coder's heart.
+Just two days into my internship and I have already experienced a mini-victory that brought a big smile to my small coder's heart.
 My first contribution to the real-world production app! 🎉 Today, I successfully fixed my first bug!
 After my manager approved the PR it was time to test the fix.

-First, the local environment – check ✅
+- First, the local environment – check ✅
-Then, the staging environment – all good ✅
+- Then, the staging environment – all good ✅
-Then, the test production environment- done 😇
+- Then, the test production environment- done 😇

 After thorough testing in local, staging, and production environments, my code patch is officially live in the real-world app. 🚀 Users, get ready to experience a better UI, courtesy of this newbie coder! 🤩🌐